petezh/Disclosure/Article.md

 I also collected Tabroom data on every LD bid tournament, with historical records reaching back as far as available.
 Tournaments that weren't hosted on Tabroom or which didn't have entries pages were excluded.
 For the 295 remaining tournaments, I scraped the Novice, JV, and Varsity entries of LD, PF, and Policy.
 I made some judgement calls in categorizing these, but generally, Novice was open to middle schoolers, Varsity had a TOC bid, and JV was in between the two.[^2]

 I matched teams and tournament by using team names and school names.
 The losses are moderate (think 10%-ish), but significant enough that you should treat the results with caution.
+The aff and neg pages were combined for the analysis—if they only open-sourced on the aff, that still counts.

 #### The Norm Setters

-This season's debaters love reading disclosure theory.
-About a third of Varsity LD entries had a cite that mentioned disclosure (one popular name is "disclose or lose").
-One-third is huge compared to last season and the season before, when the proportioned seemed to plateau at around 20%.
-It must have to do with the online environment—e-debaters are probably more [engaged](https://www.vbriefly.com/2020/12/31/five-trends-among-e-debate-competitors-by-peter-zhang/), more tech savvy, and *much* less likely to just ask for the aff in person.
+Let's start with the state of disclosure theory.
+This season's debaters love it.
+About a third of Varsity LD entries had a cite that mentioned disclosure.
+One-third is huge compared to last season and the season before, when the proportion plateaued at around 20%.
+It must have to do with the online environment—e-debaters are, on average, more [engaged](https://www.vbriefly.com/2020/12/31/five-trends-among-e-debate-competitors-by-peter-zhang/), more tech savvy, and *much* less likely to just ask for the aff in person.

 ![](resources/annual_LD_cites.png)

-Of course, "disclose citations" isn't a revolutionary idea The real changes were in the other disclosure interps: open source, new affs bad, full-text, and round reports.
+Of course, "disclose citations" isn't a revolutionary idea.
+The real changes were in the other disclosure interps: open source, new affs bad, full-text, and round reports.
 Full-text blew up in 2017 and has steadily declined since; it seems to have been replaced by open source, which is now fairly popular.
 Round reports is still a fringe interp (as it should be).
 New affs bad, on the other hand, has grown exponentially: one in every seven debaters demands the plan text!

 ![](resources/annual_LD_shells.png)

 #### Norms Have Been Set

-Ok, so there's more disclosure theory—have their efforts paid off?
+Ok, so there's more disclosure theory—have the sacrifices of substance been worth it?

-Yes, and along every metric too.
-Two-thirds of debaters disclosure and the proportion has been growing each year.
-As we might have expect from the earlier chart, there was a bump in this season of about 10%.
-Of those who post cites, the share who post round reports and open source has grown consistently over the period and now is at almost 90%.
+It appears so, and along every metric too.
+Two-thirds of debaters disclose and the proportion has been growing each year.
+As we may have expected from the earlier chart, there was a bump in this season of about 10%.
+Of those who post cites, the share who post round reports and open source has grown consistently since 2016 and now is at almost 90%.

 ![](resources/annual_LD.png)

 This is remarkable!
 In 2015, less than 5% of debaters open-sourced.
-Now, well over half do—strong evidence that disclosure norms are malleable.
+Now, well over half do.
+The turnaround presents strong evidence that disclosure norms are malleable.

 #### Tournaments

-Using Tabroom data, we can disaggregate these rates across tournaments from the 2019-2020 season.
+Using Tabroom data, we can disaggregate these rates across tournaments.
+I looked at just the 2019-2020 season.
 There's a ton of variation.
-Unsurprisingly, sparsely-attended finals bids have the lowest rates of disclosure (e.g. only 4 out of 63 competitors at Myers Park disclosed).
+Bid-level seems to be the strongest determinant.
+Sparsely-attended finals bids have the lowest rates of disclosure (e.g. only 4 out of 63 competitors at Myers Park disclosed).
 Meanwhile, large tournaments in California and Texas tend to lead the pack.
+A couple east coast tournaments also have strong disclosure practices: Bronx, Yale, and Columbia, to name a few.

 ![](resources/tournaments.png)

 The leading tournament, Harvard-Westlake, is an interesting case study.
 One reason that they have the highest rates of disclosure is that their invite requires it.
 That wasn't always the case.
 Up until 2016, there was no mention of disclosure in the tournament [invite](https://www.tabroom.com/index/tourn/fields.mhtml?tourn_id=4169).
 In 2017, the [invite](https://www.tabroom.com/index/tourn/index.mhtml?webpage_id=2329&tourn_id=5792) required debaters to post cites.
-In 2018, the standard was [upgraded](https://www.tabroom.com/index/tourn/index.mhtml?webpage_id=4144&tourn_id=8649) to require open source.
+In 2018, the standard was [elevated](https://www.tabroom.com/index/tourn/index.mhtml?webpage_id=4144&tourn_id=8649) to open source.
 You can see these changes year-by-year: a big jump in cites in 2017, followed by steady increases in open source in 2018 and 2019.

 ![](resources/annual_HW.png)

 The requirement also applies to the novice division, and the increases here were enormous.
 The rate of open source nearly tripled from 2016 to 2017, although it has declined since.
 Cites follow a similar pattern.
 Make no mistake—these disclosure rates may be lower than those of varsity, but they are stellar compared to the rest of the circuit.
 You'll see that in a bit.

 ![](resources/annual_HWnovices.png)

+All of this suggests that tournament-required disclosure does, in fact, achieve substantial compliance.

 #### But What About the Children?